Intermittent Private Information Retrieval with Application to Location Privacy: Canonical Case: two requests

+To clarify, Theorem~\ref{thm:theorem} states that there exists some $U$ satisfying~\eqref{eq:theorem-U}, such that the download cost of the scheme at time $t = 1$ is $\mathbb{E}[C(N,|U|)]$, as shown in \eqref{eq:theorem}.
+In fact, the auxiliary random variable $U$ represents an obfuscation scheme in our design.
+Therefore, \eqref{eq:theorem} implies that the download cost of our intermittent private information retrieval scheme depends on the design of the obfuscation scheme, and \eqref{eq:theorem-U} guarantees that there exists an obfuscation scheme satisfying \eqref{eq:theorem-U}.

-\end{theorem} The direct consequences of the theorem are as follows: \begin{enumerate} \item If $U = [K]$ with probability $1$, then it is a standard PIR scheme, \Ie retrieving one of $K$ messages, and the right-hand side of~\eqref{eq:theorem} is exactly the same as the inverse of the capacity in \cite{Sun2017capacity}. \item The download cost $ \alpha^{(X)}$ depends on $U$ only through its cardinality $|U|$, which suggests that if the probability of $U$ of small size is larger, then the download cost is generally smaller.
+As $C(N,|U|)$, i.e., the expression with the expectation in \eqref{eq:theorem}, is increasing with $|U|$ for a given $N$, it suggests that if the probability of $U$ of small size is larger, then the download cost is generally smaller.
 However, due to the privacy requirement, it may not be possible to make $|U|$ too small, \Eg the extreme case is that $|U|=1$ with probability $1$.
-Nevertheless, \eqref{eq:theorem-U} guarantees the existence of a $U$ such that $\pbb{|U| \leq i}$ is larger than some values for each $i$.
-It is worthy noting that the worst case of \eqref{eq:theorem-U} is that
+Nevertheless, \eqref{eq:theorem-U} guarantees the existence of a random variable $U$ such that the distribution of $U$ satisfies \eqref{eq:theorem-U}, where the worst case is that